NVIDIA/deepops/docs/slurm-cluster/slurm-single-node.md

 deployed on the Slurm cluster: [docs/slurm-cluster/slurm-monitor.md](./slurm-monitor.md)

 The grafana dashboard will be available at the ip address of the manager node on port 3000.
-Either opent he url at the manager node's ip address or tunnel.
+Either open the url at the manager node's ip address or tunnel.
 Example:
 <http://10.31.241.198:3000>
 ```